sydbox/sydbox-1/README.md

-Run SydB☮x without arguments to drop into the SydB☮x shell which is running in a new pid, user, mount, net, time and cgroup namespace with its home under a temporary directory under »/tmp«, with read, write, exec and network sandboxing modes set to »deny« but with **unlocked sandbox status** which is insecure but allows the user to configure the SydB☮x using the `stat(2)` IPC using the special »/dev/sydb☮x« device node.
+Run SydB☮x without arguments to drop into the SydB☮x shell which is running in a new pid, user, mount, net, time and cgroup namespace with its home under a temporary directory under »/tmp«, with read, write, exec and network sandboxing modes set to »deny« but with **unlocked sandbox status** which is insecure, try `syd ipc kill 9` as an example on why, but allows the user to configure the SydB☮x using the `stat(2)` IPC using the special »/dev/sydb☮x« device node.
 See `syd ipc --help` for details.
 Use `syd ipc lock` to **switch to secure mode** under SydB☮x or run SydB☮x with `sydbox --lock`.